moorepants/learn-multibody-dynamics/simulation.rst

 .. _Runga-Kutta method: https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods

-We will only be using this function from SciPy so we can import it direclty
+We will only be using this function from SciPy so we can import it directly
 with:

 .. jupyter-execute::